Code-4-Community/learning-resources/docs/jumpstart/week-10.md

 ```shell
 heroku login
 ```
-follow the instructions to enter our Heroku credentials.
+Then follow the instructions to enter our Heroku credentials.
 Once we have logged in, we now have to create a new Heroku project.

 To create a project we type the command:
 ```shell